gem5bootcamp/lps2024/slides/01-Introduction/00-introduction-to-bootcamp.md

 ## How this is going to work

 - We'll be going mostly top-down
-  - First: How to use gem5
+  1. How to use gem5
-  - Second: How to each model can be used
+  2. How to each model can be used
-  - Third: How to develop your own models and modify existing models
+  3. How to develop your own models and modify existing models
 - Highly iterative:
   - You'll see the same thing over and over
   - Each time it will be one level deeper